uanandu/shopify/learn.md

 ### Dynamic content

 - Dynamic content is content that changes.
 For example, the time on this page is dynamic.
 It changes every time you refresh the page.

+## Shopify developer tools

+- Go to shopify.dev and sign up

+- Go to the Shopify Partner Dashboard and create a new app.

+- Set up a development store.